ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

   it any further.
 If the session has been terminated as a result of the peer performing the "terminate a session" operation above, a corresponding error code and an error string can be provided.

-session concluded event
-: Indicates that the WebTransport session has been concluded by the other peer and that no new streams are allowed on the session.
-Existing streams are allowed to continue.
-Information about the last stream to be processed on the session can be provided.

 session draining event
 : Indicates that the WebTransport session has been asked to drain as soon as